intrinio/ruby-sdk/docs/ZacksApi.md

 zacks_api = Intrinio::ZacksApi.new

 opts = {
-  start_date: nil, # String | Limit sales surprises to those on or after this date
+  start_date: nil, # Date | Limit sales surprises to those on or after this date
-  end_date: nil, # String | Limit sales surprises to those on or before this date
+  end_date: nil, # Date | Limit sales surprises to those on or before this date
   sales_actual_greater: nil, # Float | Return only records with an actual sales higher than this value
   sales_actual_less: nil, # Float | Return only records with an actual sales lower than this value
   sales_mean_estimate_greater: nil, # Float | Return only records with a sales mean estimate greater than this value